-Formally, for each player, we postulate a partition of players into groups, and each player in the same group receives the same signal.
-The partitions may be different for different players, capturing the idea of hetergeneous stereotyping behavior or differing cognitive behavior.
-In this case, the p-dominance condition for each player depends on number of groups in her partition rather than the (larger) total number of players, thereby making it easier to hold.
+Formally, we postulate a partition of players into groups, and each player in the same group receives the same signal.
+As one case, we consider a partition of players into finitely many groups, consistent with a specified collection of players who share the same signal, and as another case, we consider partitions that may be different for different players, capturing the idea of hetergeneous stereotyping behavior or differing cognitive behavior.
+In both cases, the p-dominance condition for each player depends on number of groups in the relevant partition rather than the (larger) total number of players, thereby making it easier to hold.
 In the extreme case of discrete partitions, we are back to our main result for finitely many players.
 In the other extreme case of only two groups ("me" and "others") in a partition, we recover the full power of the two-player result, independent of the number of players.
 This is the weakest possible p-dominance requirement.

 The paper is organized as follows.
-Section 2 formalizes a model for monotone global gameas and presents the main result.
+Section 2 formalizes a model for monotone global games and presents the main result.
 Section 3 gives some illustrative examples.
-Section 4 introduces group partitions which helps to relax the assumption of conditionally independent beliefs, and generalizes the main result.
+Section 4 introduces group partitions which helps to relax the p-dominance condition and generalizes the main result.
+It also includes additional examples.